protesilaos/my-website/_books/2022-08-07-who-can-be-philosopher.md

 This same approach applies to how an intimate relationship would unfold.
 If we are not focused on the moment, we are faking it or simply not making the most out it.
 And the same for every field of endeavour.
-If1 we do not put it the endless hours of hard work, we will never have the skills for it.
+If we do not put it the endless hours of hard work, we will never have the skills for it.
 A foreign language, programming, playing the guitar&#x2026;
 Whatever it is, it has to be done with the understanding that there is